-Studio’s Embedded View provides access to the programmer, an interface that programs a compiled project’s embedded firmware into an end device.
-Click thebutton from Embedded View’s toolbar to display the programmer interface.
+Studio’s Embedded tab provides access to the programmer, an interface that programs a compiled project’s embedded firmware into an end device.
+Click the button from the Embedded tab’s toolbar to display the programmer interface.

 - The project’s information and hardware type.

 - Device Port field.
 This refers to the communication ports available on your computer that an end device can be connected to.

 - Progress bar.
 Displays the programming progress.

 - Console.
 Displays the message log of the programming status.
 Displays the status upon programming completion or an error if one occurs while programming.